-In order to maintain eligibility for most forms of financial aid, a student must be meeting the Satisfactory Academic Progress (SAP) standard.
-College of the Desert is required to determine whether a student is making Satisfactory Academic Progress toward his or her educational goal (AA, AS, certificate or transfer).
+To maintain eligibility for most forms of financial aid, a student must meet the Satisfactory Academic Progress (SAP) standard.
+College of the Desert is required to determine whether students are making Satisfactory Academic Progress toward their educational goals (AA, AS, certificate, or transfer).
 This policy applies to all students whether or not they were previous recipients of financial aid.
 All students receiving financial aid are required to meet the following standards:

 - Be enrolled in an eligible program.

 - Maintain a minimum cumulative 2.0 Grade Point Average (GPA).

 - Complete at least 67% of all coursework attempted.

 - Complete their educational goal within the maximum time frame (150%) of the published unit requirement.

 If a student has attempted less than 12 units at College of the Desert, the student will be required to maintain a 1.5 cumulative GPA and must complete 50% of the courses attempted to maintain SAP.
 Once the student has attempted 12 or more units, the student will be held to the standard as explained above (67% Pace of Procession and 2.0 GPA).